bifravst/bifravst/docs/firmware/Protocol.md

 should have built-in decision rules and must not depend on an answer from a cloud backend to provide the action to execute based on the current condition.

-### 4. Firmware Updates
+### 4. Firmware Updates (FOTA)

-Arguably a firmware update _over the air_ can be seen as configuration, however the size of a typical firmware image (500KB) is 2-3 magnitudes larger than a control message.
+Arguably a firmware update _over the air_ (FOTA) can be seen as configuration, however the size of a typical firmware image (500KB) is 2-3 magnitudes larger than a control message.
 Therefore it can be beneficial to treat it differently.
 Typically an update is initiated by a configuration change, once acknowledged by the device will initiate the firmware download.
 The download itself is done out of band not using MQTT but HTTP(s) to reduce overhead.